Pathak706/reward-points/README.md

 ·       SpringBoot homework should be exposing a RESTful endpoint(s) rather than generating HTML itself.

 # NOTE: To setup and up your project update DB credentioals in application.properties
-  - ring.datasource.username=root
+  - sring.datasource.username=<username>
-  - ring.datasource.password=M1Bl3s?V!p
+  - sring.datasource.password=<password>
-  - ancreate the db named as `rewardsdatabase` in your sql
+  - and create the db named as `rewardsdatabase` in your sql